bmeurant/technical-docs/software-architecture/clean-code.md

     }
 }
 ```
-The `Employee` class is now coupled to three different actors: Accounting, HR, and the database administrators (who define the schema).
+The `Employee` class is now coupled to three different actors: Accounting, HR, and the [[software-architecture/databases/|database]] administrators (who define the schema).
 A better approach is to separate the code into distinct use-case classes, leaving the core `Employee` object as a simple data structure.

 ```java
 // Good: The core Employee is just data.
 Behavior is separated by actor.